 6. Enjoy a cocktail at King Lewey Island

 King Lewey is an island, that is a bar.
 The entire island is a bar.
 I repeat, it is an island that has been turned into a giant bar.
 You can't miss it!
-Off the coast of Placencia with brightly coloured decks looking over the sea, swings in the ocean, lookout towers and an amazing cocktail list, this is a really fun way to spend an afternoon.
+King Lewey Island is off the coast of Placencia in Belize with brightly coloured decks looking over the sea, swings in the ocean, lookout towers and an amazing cocktail list, this is a really fun way to spend an afternoon.
 Of course, you'll need a boat to get there but this is easily arranged.
 A hugely entertaining and novel way to spend some downtime after all the explorations.

 And now, relax and enjoy your trip, knowing that you'll be seeing the best of this incredible country.
 Any questions?
 Comment below or find me on Instagram and ask away.